ncapps/react-quickly/README.md

 - Set the `key` attribute when generating lists
 - Use `map()` to create a new array based on the original.
 It's iterator arguments are `value`, `index`, and `list`

+## Chapter 10.
+Timer component
+- Keep components simple and as close to representational as possible
+- Pass functions as values of properties, not just data
+- Two components can exchange data between each other via a parent

 ## Attribution
 React Quickly, Azat Madan, August 2017 - ISBN 9781617293344